munwonjj/Classification_Project_LOL/Project_Proposal.md

 ### Project Proposal - Predicting win/loss rate of ranked game in League of Legends (5 vs 5 multiplayer online game)

 Question/need:
-* Is it possible to predict the win/loss rate of ranked game(League of Legends) with classification model?
+* How accurately can we predict the win/loss rate of ranked game(League of Legends) with classification model?
 * The goal of this project is to try to accurately predict the win/loss rate of the ranked match games to possibly provide insights as to what factors influence the game